leima965/AWS-helloworld/README.md

 This script is used to build a HA load-balanced website in AWS using cloudformation.

 ## Prerequisite
-- aws cli.
-- jq pkg installed on your machine.
+- aws cli and jq pkg installed on your machine.
 - key pair for instances:pre setup in your asw account with name helloworld or change the key name in cft/asg.json.

 ## How the script works ?